linesbydevon/knightsTour/README.md

 #### Lightmode

 Lightmode style guide is still in development.
 In the interim, the palette for lightmode is a simple inversion of the darkmode palette.

+## Credits and resources used

+1. Matt Sweeney suggested the feature of enabling the game to rotate 180 degrees so users can play across from eachother on a flat surface and get different views of the board.
+2.[This article](https://alephnode.io/07-event-handler-binding) from *aleph node* helped me to solve an issue I was having on my gameBoard methods in which `this` was referencing the event object instead of the class itself.
+3. [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript) for general reference and examples of handling higher order functions, event listeners, and probably more.
+4. [W3 Schools](https://www.w3schools.com/) for alternative explanations of JS concepts in addition to CSS properties and animations.

 ## Roadmap